-Things To Do In Bodrum:
+Things To Do In Bodrum

 Up on the hills between Bodrum and nearby Gumbet are seven windmills.
-These were built by local Bodrum residents in the 18th century, and were used until the 70’s.
+These were built by local Bodrum residents in the 18th century and were used until the 70s.
 Most are now ruins, but one has been restored.
 The hill offers spectacular views of Bodrum on one side and Gumbet on the other, the perfect spot for a panoramic view of the peninsula and some excellent photo opportunities!

-I took a day trip with Barbaros Yachting on board one of the traditional Gulets named Afroditi.
-The boat was amazing and is often used for the longer trips (which I definitely want to go back and do!).
+I took a day trip with Barbaros Yachting onboard one of the traditional Gulets named Afroditi.
+The boat was amazing and is often used for longer trips (which I definitely want to go back and do!).
 The cabins were below deck and all had ensuite toilets (some with baths!), then above deck was an indoor bar/lounge area, with tables inside and out and comfy sun loungers.

 The centre of Bodrum was once known as the ancient walled city of Halicarnassus.
 There were two main gates into the city; Mylasa and Myndos.
 Myndos gate was destroyed in 334 B.C. when Alexander the Great attacked the city, but part of the gate has been restored and you can visit the site and walk among the huge stones that make up the gate.

 About an hour and a half from Bodrum is Stratonikeia.
 This ancient city dates back to 281 BC and is amazingly well preserved.
 Excavation began in the late 1970s and work is still being carried out.
 A small village, ‘Eskihisar’, had been built on the site, and although many of the villagers relocated when the excavation work began, there are still 5 families living in the village.
-Stratonikeia is remarkably unknown, and currently there are no day trips from Bodrum to the site.
-So you either need a hire car, or to take a local bus.
+Stratonikeia is remarkably unknown, and currently, there are no day trips from Bodrum to the site.
+So you either need a hire car or take a local bus.
 The bus to Yagatan from Bodrum stops close by.

 Bodrum is also home to one of the seven wonders of the ancient world; the Mausoleum at Halicarnassus.
 This grand tomb was built around 353 B.C. for Mausolus, who was a satrap of the Persian Empire, and his wife (who was also his sister).
 Designed by Greek architects and built of marble, the impressive structure was approx. 45m in height.
 The tomb became so famous that Mausolus’ name is now the eponym for all stately tombs.
 It’s unknown how the tomb was destroyed, but many think it was damaged in an earthquake.
 When the Knights of St John arrived, it was already in ruins.
 The knights then used many of the stones to fortify Bodrum Castle, but you can still see the foundations of the tomb.
 Entrance to the Mausoleum is 8TL.

 One thing I’ve found during both trips to Turkey is how incredibly friendly and welcoming the people are.
-Everywhere I went people said hello and wanted to chat to me about where I was visiting from.
+Everywhere I went people said hello and wanted to chat with me about where I was visiting from.
 I was travelling early in the season and did not expect Bodrum to be particularly busy, but I was advised that there were fewer visitors than usually expected at this time of year.
-However I felt safe in the city, and there were no points during my trip that I felt concerned about my well-being.
+However I felt safe in Bodrum, and there were no points during my trip that I felt concerned about my well-being.